Have you ever wondered why it’s so important to know how to write a blog article for SEO? Competition is key.

 The word “competition” can stir up some rather unflattering images.
 If you watch the likes of reality TV, for example, the most competitive player is usually painted as “the jerk.”
 This person takes the competition too seriously and is the one that other contestants — and the audience — don’t like.
 Typically, they never win and are quickly booted off the show after learning that it’s not just about “competition” but about being a good person, or something along those lines.

-However, at its core, competition is not only good for business, but good for your audience.
+However, at its core, competition is not only good for business but good for your audience and in this article we’ll prove that.
+Moreover, we will share seven more reasons why competition is good for business.

 No Competition Leaves Little Room for Growth